 - Once chilled transfer the cranberry sauce to a serving dish for serving.

-And don't just limit Instant Pot Cranberry Sauce is not only good for Thanksgiving, but the is delicious served over pancakes, sweet potato pancakes, or sweet potato waffles.
-It is also delicious served on leftover turkey sandwiches, on baked brie, or even mixed with barbecue sauce for a BBQ Turkey Pizza--so so good!
+Instant Pot Cranberry Sauce is not only a must-make side dish for your holiday meal, but the leftovers can be used as a topping for pancakes, sweet potato pancakes, or sweet potato waffles.
+It is also delicious served on leftover turkey sandwiches, on baked brie, or even mixed with barbecue sauce for a BBQ Turkey Pizza.

 I always say that you need 1 cup of thin liquid when pressure cooking in a 6-quart Instant Pot and 1.5 cups for an 8-quart Instant Pot.
 However, the cranberries will immediately release some of their natural juices as pressure is building, so no need to use the standard liquid needed when pressure cooking.